liamwalsh1980/Milestone-Project-4/README.md

 ### Registration Page

-Users are encouraged to register an account but it’s not mandatory and therefore they can still make purchases without an account.
+Users are encouraged to sign up to an account but it’s not mandatory and therefore they can still make purchases without an account.
 Upon making a purchase users will still receive an email confirmation and immediate notification that their order has been received once they click the ‘Complete Order’ button on the Delivery and Payment page.

-The process to register an account is simple.
-Click the ‘Account’ button at the top of the navigation menu which will open a dropdown menu to either ‘Login’ or ‘Register’ Once the ‘Register’ link is clicked the user will need to provide the following: -
+The process to sign up to an account is simple.
+Click the ‘Account’ button at the top of the navigation menu which will open a dropdown menu to either ‘Login’ or ‘Sign Up’ Once the ‘Sign Up’ link is clicked the user will need to provide the following: -

 - Username
     - This can be anything as long as it's not been used already